 Weight Improvement and Nutritional Therapy

 The aim is to achieve a weight gain of 0.3 to 1 kg per week (in inpatient settings) to reach a weight at which menstruation resumes.
-The target weight often aligns with the 25th BMI percentile, as this is generally when menstruation is expected to return.
+Typically, the target weight corresponds to the 25th BMI percentile, reflecting the expected return of menstruation at this point.
 Weight is typically monitored one to two times per week.
-Most physical symptoms improve once malnutrition is corrected.
+After correcting malnutrition, most physical symptoms improve.

 - Comprehensive counseling on balanced nutrition